HireReady381/DevOps_Hands_On_Practice_L1/week-4/Day30.md

 - Memory

 - Use environment variables for all stages:
-- INSTITUTE_NAME = "Pathnex"
+- INSTITUTE_NAME = "HireReady"
 - TEAM = "DevOps"
 - ENV = "prod"
-- PROJECT = "Pathnex-Training"
+- PROJECT = "HireReady-Training"

 ## 6️⃣ GitLab CI
 You will learn to **combine all tasks in a GitLab CI pipeline**: